Skip to content

 [security.enterprise]

-rate_limiting_enabled = false
+rate_limiting_enabled = true

 auth_endpoint_max_requests = 100